use-pico/pico/packages/cls/README.md

 ### Inheritance System 🧬

 The inheritance system is where @use-pico/cls truly shines!
 While some other libraries support inheritance, @use-pico/cls combines it with design token support and heavy type checking, allowing you to build entire design system hierarchies with full type safety and predictable behavior.

+> **Inheritance Note**: While inheritance may look overcomplicated at first, it serves a crucial purpose in this system's design.
+The examples below will show you how to harness its power effectively in your favor - it's designed to solve real-world design system challenges, not just add complexity.

 #### Multi-Level Inheritance